ros-controls/ros2_control_demos/example_1/doc/userdoc.rst

     :width: 400
     :alt: Revolute-Revolute Manipulator Robot

+   Once it is working you can stop rviz using CTRL+C as the next launch file is starting RViz.

 2. To start *RRBot* example open a terminal, source your ROS2-workspace and execute its launch file with